wprender/cloudbreak-docs/docs/aws.md

  side. **If it has happened:**

 1. You should check the related resources at the AWS CloudFormation
-2. If it is needed you need to manually remove resources from there.
+2. If it is needed you need to manually remove resources from there

 ![](/images/ui-forceterminate_v2.png)
 <sub>*Full size [here](/images/ui-forceterminate_v2.png).*</sub>